You are here:

 Bins are available for purchase at the Cuyahoga County Solid Waste Management District, 4750 East 131 Street in Garfield Heights (map).
 Hours of operation are M-F 8:30 a.m.-4:30 p.m.
 Check or cash sales only.
 All sales are final.
 Driving directions.

-Kathleen Rocco presents at the Compost Seminar & Bin Sale on August 3, 2010 at Unity Spritual Center in Westlake.
+Education Specialist Kathleen Rocco presents at a Compost Seminar & Bin Sale.

 - I am so glad that I started composting my kitchen waste!!
 What a great way to amend this clay soil.
 Your seminar made it so easy to understand the process.
 And I know you would approve of the way we have repurposed our trash cans as they now hold our potato crop. - Ginny Haessly, Bay Village